-A. The Visian ICL, used at the Kellogg Eye Center, was approved by the FDA in December 2005, and, as of December 2006, approximately 55,000 patients have had the lens implanted.
+A. The Visian ICL, used at the Kellogg Eye Center, was approved by the FDA in December 2005 and more recently, underwent a design update to lessen complications with surgery.
 The manufacturer reports that over 99 percent of patients in clinical trial were satisfied with their implant.
-The lens has been available internationally for over 10 years.
+The lens has been available internationally prior to approval in the US.

 Q. What is the ICL made of?